Before you travel to Oahu to hang ten, make sure you know these ten tourist mistakes to avoid.

 - Conversations with locals

 Pro Tip: We recommend scouting out some shave ice for a true taste of the culture of the local scene.
-Get a taste of this Hawaiian favorite at Matsumoto's Shave Ice, the longest-running shave ice shop on the North Shore of Oahu!
+Get a taste of this Hawaiian favorite at Matsumoto's Shave Ice, the longest-running shave ice shop and one of our favorite things to do in North Shore Oahu!

 Not Renting a Car to Explore the Island